 Jérôme Prévost is one of the greatest growers in all of Champagne.

-There are no Champagnes that we want to drink more often than Prévost's.
+There are no Champagnes that we want to drink more than Prévost's.
 It's clear that we're not alone.
-Every time we offer Prévost, there's a rush of orders and then a steady stream of people coming back for more.
-I'm very happy to have found another parcel of this wine to offer.
+Every time we offer Prévost, there's a rush of orders followed by a steady stream of people coming back for more.

 We've told Prévost's story many times, but it's extraordinary enough to repeat once more.
 The tale begins with a 21-year-old who inherited his grandmother's 2.2 hectares of Meunier (the ugly stepchild of Champagne grapes) in an obscure corner in the northwest of Montagne de Reims.

 For over 10 years he simply sold off the grapes.
 In 1998, his friend Anselme Selosse convinced him to start making his own wines.
 Things took off quickly from there.
-By 2006, the wines captured the world's attention.
-Finding the wines today in any quantity has become incredibly difficult.
+By 2006, his wines had captured the world's attention.
+Finding them today, in any quantity, has become incredibly difficult.

 Prévost's vines are in Gueux.
-Here you'll find unique soils.
-Champagne's famous chalky soils are buried deep under a mix of sand and calcareous clay, laden with sea fossils.
+Here you will find unique soils.
+Champagne's famous chalky soils are buried deep underneath a mix of sand and calcareous clay, laden with sea fossils.
 Judging from Prévost's wines, something really special happens to Meunier here.

-This is a gorgeous example of Les Beguines.
+The 2020 is a gorgeous example of Les Béguines.
 It offers up a fair amount of yellow fruits with a shocking amount of energy, refinement, and clarity.
-The wine's mineral expression is simply profound - you get earthy and saline notes with talc-like grip.
-Unlike previous vintages that were based on a single vintage, the current release is 60% 2017 and 40% 2016 due to a difficult 2017 harvest.
+The wine's mineral expression is simply profound - you get earthy and saline notes with a talc-like grip.

 There's no point belaboring this any further.
 Most of you are already well aware of Prevost's greatness.
 I should warn you that this parcel is modest.
 Please give us your ideal order, and we'll try our best.